For students

 Staccato approach before performance

-For 3 to 5 days before a performance, play the entire piece staccato at half to three-quarter speed.
-In the final day or two, return to full legato, dynamics, and phrasing at regular speed.
+For three to five days before a performance, play the entire piece staccato at half to three-quarter speed.
+Skip dynamics, slurs, and phrasing.
+Then, for the last day or two, return to full legato, dynamics, and phrasing at regular speed.

 #85